hrc-pme/Deep_learning_d415_ROS2/Tutorial/lab1/README.md

   - Ubuntu 22.04 recommended (especially for Intel 13th/14th gen CPUs)
   - Any Ubuntu version is acceptable
 - NVIDIA GPU (GTX or RTX series)
-  - If you don't have an NVIDIA GPU, use **Part A-2: Virtual Machine**
+  - If you don't have an NVIDIA GPU, use **Part A-2: WSL2**

+**Pre-Installation Checklist:**
+- BitLocker is disabled (if applicable)
+- Wi-Fi card compatibility verified
+- BIOS settings configured
+- At least 128GB free space for Ubuntu (⅓ of storage recommended)